Anas-MG/ROS_with_ESP32_car/readme.md

 # Robot movement
 #### After connecting the robot with the power the esp32 will try to connect to the network , if this succedd the car should move with teleop command
 > rosrun teleop_twist_keyboard teleop_twist_keyboard.py

+Note: The master node needs to be on before this